 Student-Created Group Service Initiatives

 Students can also serve in a leadership development role by developing group service initiatives.
 This is a great way for students to give of their time and talents to a cause that fits their personal interests.
-Credit for the time spent in designing and bringing these student service initiatives to fruition may be received under the approval and guidance of the Service Coordinator.
+Credit for the time spent in designing and bringing these student service initiatives to fruition may be received under the approval and guidance of the Director of Service Learning & Civic Engagement .
 Please take note of the following guidelines:

-All fundraising efforts must be pre-approved by the Service Coordinator and Dean of Co-Curricular Programs.
+All fundraising efforts must be pre-approved by the Director of Service Learning & Civic Engagement.
 Any fundraising efforts must be in keeping with the mission and spirit of the school and have at its core strong curricular connections and/or connections to student engagement.

 Students can complete the out-of-school requirement during summer vacation.
 Working with non-profit organizations or participating in a volunteer program over the summer is truly a wonderful way to create a sustained, meaningful relationship with the population you are serving.
 In many cases, service performed over the summer leads to a relationship that continues into the school year and beyond.
-Please note that students must post a reflection that includes photos from their experience to the Friends service blog by the end of September.
-Instructions on how to post can be found on the service website.
+Please note that students must include a photo and description of their service when logging these hours on InnerView.